duarte152/andy-dashboard/emails_supervisores_prontos.md

 Your recent work particularly resonates with me: your 2025 paper in NPJ Digital Medicine on the mixed-methods evaluation of a clinical decision support system for reducing variation in healthcare captures almost exactly the type of problem I encounter in practice.
 At Laudite, we routinely face the challenge of how to get clinicians to actually use tools that have been shown to work - and I have come to believe that this gap between demonstrated capability and real-world adoption is one of the most consequential open questions in digital health.

-I have been thinking around questions of how organizational and behavioral factors shape whether digital health tools achieve sustained adoption in clinical environments - and I would be grateful to be guided by your expertise on where you see the most tractable directions within your current work at QDHeC.
+I have been thinking about how organizational and behavioral factors shape whether digital health tools achieve sustained adoption in clinical environments - and I would be grateful to be guided by your expertise on where you see the most tractable directions within your current work at QDHeC.

 I hold a Bachelor's degree in Social Communication from PUC-Rio (Brazil), with a minor in Entrepreneurship.
 Before Laudite, I participated in the START Global Fellowship - a remote program run by the University of St. Gallen in Switzerland focused on scaling startups and impactful entrepreneurship.
 I hold both Brazilian and Portuguese citizenship, which simplifies my pathway to a graduate student visa in Australia.